Meta’s AR glasses hit the streets

 Meta brings AR screens to Ray-Ban smart glasses for live info and translations.

-- Meta debuts Ray-Ban Display glasses with an in-lens AR screen showing text, images and live calls.
+- Meta has launched Ray-Ban Display smart glasses featuring an in-lens AR screen that shows text, images, and supports live calls.

-- Sporty Oakley Meta Vanguard offers camera and AI features for workouts, linking with Garmin devices.
+- A performance-focused Oakley Meta Vanguard model targets athletes, combining cameras and AI features with workout tracking and integration with Garmin devices.

 Google brings Gemini to Chrome